 Twelve double/twin rooms in the main building and in a comfortable guesthouse, with en-suite or shared bathrooms.
 Six cosy summer cottages for two to six people (perfect for families) with bathrooms and cooking facilities.
 Two hot-tubs.
 The guesthouses and cottages have porches with views of landmarks such as Eyjafjallajökull Glacier and Mt.
 Hekla, and on a clear winter’s evening, guests may be treated to a spectacular show of Northern Lights.

 Service and recreation

 The area offers a number of lovely hiking and cycling trails.
-The nearest town is Hella (10 km / 6 mi), with a geothermal pool, shops, restaurants and various other services.
+The nearest town is Hella (10 km / 6 mi), where you will find a geothermal pool, shops, restaurants and various other services.

 Geysir, Gullfoss, Þjórsárdalur and Landmannalaugar